6th International Conference on BioTribology

-ICoBT 2020 builds on the successes of the previous four ICoBT meetings.
+ICoBT 2023 builds on the successes of the previous five ICoBT meetings.
 Each meeting had a programme containing over 150 oral and poster presentations and was attended by over 200 delegates with a very diverse background.
 Sessions covered topics ranging from fundamental science to industrial and clinical applications.

 - Medical and industrial applications of biotribology